 • Craftsman Style

 This fabulous transitional Craftsman home with unmistakable curb appeal features a mix of brick, stone, and wood for its exterior facade.
-There’s an inviting vaulted front porch, large windows around the house, and a Great Room, spacious master suite, walk-in kitchen pantry, laundry room, and mudroom.
+There’s an inviting vaulted front porch, large windows around the house, a Great Room, a spacious master suite, a walk-in kitchen pantry, a laundry room, and a mudroom.
 The house is spread over 2,641 sq. ft. of living space and has 2.5 baths (Plan #142-1170).

 • Ranch Style

 From its hip roof, the brick facade, and covered front porch to the rear porch, outdoor spaces, and everything inside, this charming Ranch style home checks all the great features and amenities anyone can desire (Plan # 142-1151).

 This magnificent Mediterranean style home includes a courtyard, portico, patio, lanai, four bathrooms, and four bedrooms.
 The home features an open floor concept with a split-bedroom layout, luxurious master suite with master bath, spacious kitchen with a walk-in pantry, dining room, outdoor kitchen, family room, home office, and laundry room (Plan #175-1086).